 Why should your company have a DR plan?

-If your business’ IT and data are critical to its continuity, a disruption on your IT systems could have a truly negative impact on it if you are not prepared to act properly against it.
-So, a Disaster Recovery plan will allow you to reduce downtime and safeguard your business’ critical data; minimizing the impact on your business.
+If your business’ IT and data are critical to its continuity, a disruption on your IT systems could have a truly negative impact on it; should you not be prepared to act properly against it.
+Therefore, a DR plan will allow you to reduce downtime and safeguard your business’ critical data; minimizing the impact on your business.

 What are you protected against with a Disaster Recovery plan?